NATIONAL SLOPPY JOE DAY

-Another claim on the sandwich is at the Ye Olde Tavern Inn by Abraham and Bertha Kaled in Sioux City, Iowa that had a loose meat sandwich on their menu in 1934.
+At the Ye Olde Tavern Inn, in Sioux City, Iowa, Abraham and Bertha laid claim to the Sloppy Joe when they added a loose meat sandwich on their menu in 1934.

-Whoever brought the Sloppy Joe to the world, it was made more convenient when in 1969 Hunt’s put it in a can and called it Manwich.
+Whoever brought the Sloppy Joe to the world, Hunt’s made it more convenient in 1969.
+They put it in a can and called it Manwich.

 Use #NationalSloppyJoeDay to post on social media.